gcallah/BookReviews/coyne_hall.md

 individual minds are structured by the groups they are in and surrounded by: individuals and the groups in which they participate compose an organic unity.
 Of course an organism does not exist absent its organs, but at the same time, the organs' existence depends upon the organism as a whole.
+As St. Paul wrote, "There is one body, but it has many parts.
+But all its many parts make up one body...
+And so we are formed into one body."
-The struggle between methodological individualism and methodological holism is unnecessary: we should employ one or the other (or even both) as fits the occasion.
+The struggle between methodological individualism and methodological holism is
+unnecessary: we should employ one or the other (or even both) as fits the occasion.

+In discussing the theory of action,
 Coyne and Hall write that "If a party to an exchange is coerced, this does not invalidate... the theory of voluntary exchange; instead, the theory is not applicable to that specific situation because a required condition... is absent" (31).

-But the authors are under selling praxeology here.
+But the authors are underselling praxeology here.
 In fact, the logic of action fully applies even to exchanges we call coerced.
 What the coercer has done is used the threat of violence to raise the cost of some choice for the victim.
 If an extortion racket tells a store owner "either pay us $100 a